Lane Thomas Player Props: Nationals vs. Diamondbacks

-Lane Thomas -- with a slugging percentage of .517 in his past 10 games, including three extra-base hits -- will be in action for the Washington Nationals versus the Arizona Diamondbacks, with Merrill Kelly on the hill, on May 5 at 9:40 PM ET.
+Lane Thomas -- with a slugging percentage of .655 in his past 10 games, including four extra-base hits -- will be in action for the Washington Nationals against the Arizona Diamondbacks, with Ryne Nelson on the hill, on May 7 at 4:10 PM ET.

-In his previous game, he collected three RBI (going 1-for-3 with a home run) against the Cubs.
+He hit a home run while going 1-for-4 in his previous game against the Diamondbacks.

 Lane Thomas Game Info & Props vs. the Diamondbacks